-Alluvial Deposits
+Alluvial deposits

-Qaly Young stream deposits, undivided (Holocene to upper Pleistocene?) - Poorly to moderately sorted pebble gravel with a matrix of sand, silt, and clay; mapped in ephemeral channels in the southern part of the quadrangle that are incised into lacustrine sand, silt, and clay (Qls, Qlg); may represent stream channels that formed soon after the Lake Bonneville flood that collected and transported water and sediments toward the Cedar Valley Lake from coalescing sheet flood events, possible dewatering surficial deposits, and/or groundwater-fed spring flow, as the channels diminish in width and depth upslope with no large alluvial channels feeding them in southern Cedar Valley (McKean and others, in press); thickness is probably less than 15 feet (5 m).
+Qaly Young stream deposits, undivided (Holocene to upper Pleistocene?) - Poorly to moderately sorted pebble gravel with a matrix of sand, silt, and clay; mapped in dry channels that are incised into lacustrine sand, silt, and clay (Qls); may represent stream channels that formed soon after the Lake Bonneville flood that collected and transported water and sediments toward the Cedar Valley Lake from coalescing sheet flood events, possible dewatering surficial deposits, and/or groundwater-fed spring flow, as the channels diminish in width and depth upslope with no large alluvial channels feeding them in the southern Cedar Valley (McKean and others, in preparation); thickness probably less than 15 feet (5 m).

-- Qafy Younger alluvial-fan deposits, undivided (Holocene to upper Pleistocene?) - Poorly to moderately sorted pebble to cobble gravel, with boulders near bedrock sources, with a matrix of sand, silt, and clay; gradational downslope into mixtures of sand, silt, and clay on gentler slopes; clasts subangular to well-rounded; located along valley margins where it forms coalesced aprons of post-Bonneville alluvial deposits from Lake Mountain, the Mosida Hills, and the Thorpe Hills; likely postdates the Bonneville highstand (table 1), may coincide with the regression of Lake Bonneville, locally may include some undifferentiated thin Bonneville transgressive deposits or pre-Bonneville alluvial-fan deposits; Lake Bonneville shorelines are not present on these alluvial fans; thickness unknown, but likely up to several tens of feet thick. - Qaf3 Alluvial-fan deposits related to the transgressive and regressive phases of Lake Bonneville (upper Pleistocene) - Poorly to moderately sorted pebble to cobble gravel, with boulders near bedrock sources, with a matrix of sand, silt, and minor clay; clasts subangular to well-rounded; incised by younger alluvial channels; downslope parts eroded by Cedar Valley Lake shorelines; located on the western side of Cedar Valley; likely deposited before or during the transgressive phase of Lake Bonneville and etched after the Bonneville flood during Cedar Valley Lake occupation of the valley bottom; thickness unknown, but likely up to several tens of feet thick. - Qafo Older alluvial-fan deposits, pre-Lake Bonneville (upper to middle Pleistocene?) - Poorly sorted pebble to cobble gravel with boulders, with a matrix of sand, silt, and minor clay; composed mostly of Paleozoic and Tertiary volcanic clasts that are subangular to rounded; located in two exposures in the southeastern corner of the quadrangle; located along the eastern quadrangle boundary near Goshen Pass; forms dissected, stranded alluvial deposits south of Goshen Pass that predate Lake Bonneville; locally may include some undifferentiated thin Bonneville transgressive deposits; lacks distinctive alluvial-fan morphology on aerial imagery; thickness unknown, but likely up to several tens of feet thick.
+- Qafy Younger alluvial-fan deposits, undivided (Holocene to upper Pleistocene?)
+Poorly to moderately sorted, pebble to cobble gravel, with boulders near bedrock sources, with a matrix of sand, silt, and clay; gradational downslope into mixtures of sand, silt, and clay on gentler slopes; clasts subangular to well-rounded; forms coalesced aprons of post-Bonneville alluvial deposits from Lake Mountain and the Thorpe Hills; likely postdates the Bonneville highstand (table 1), may coincide with the regression of Lake Bonneville, locally may include some undifferentiated thin Bonneville transgressive deposits or pre-Bonneville alluvial-fan deposits; Lake Bonneville shorelines are not present on these alluvial fans; thickness unknown, but likely up to several tens of feet thick. - Qaf3 Alluvial-fan deposits related to the transgressive and regressive phase of Lake Bonneville (upper Pleistocene) Poorly to moderately sorted, pebble to cobble gravel, with boulders near bedrock sources, with a matrix of sand, silt, and minor clay; clasts subangular to well-rounded; incised by younger alluvial channels; downslope parts eroded by Cedar Valley Lake shorelines; likely deposited before or during transgressive phase of Lake Bonneville and etched after the Bonneville flood during Cedar Valley Lake occupation of the valley bottom; thickness unknown, but likely up to several tens of feet thick. - Qafo Older alluvial-fan deposits, pre-Lake Bonneville (upper to middle Pleistocene?)
+Poorly sorted, pebble to cobble gravel with boulders, with a matrix of sand, silt, and minor clay; composed mostly of Paleozoic and Tertiary volcanic clasts that are subangular to rounded; forms dissected, stranded alluvial deposits south of Goshen Pass that predate Lake Bonneville; locally may include some undifferentiated thin Bonneville transgressive deposits; on aerial imagery lacks distinctive alluvial-fan morphology; thickness unknown, but likely up to several tens of feet thick.

-Colluvial Deposits
+Colluvial deposits

-Qc Colluvial deposits (Holocene to middle Pleistocene?) - Poorly to moderately sorted, angular, clayto boulder-size, locally derived sediment deposited by slope wash and soil creep on moderate slopes and in shallow depressions; locally includes some subrounded to rounded, recycled lacustrine gravel below the Bonneville shoreline; estimated thickness 0 to 20 feet (0-6 m).
+Qc Colluvial deposits (Holocene to middle Pleistocene?) - Poorly to moderately sorted, angular, clay- to boulder-size, locally derived sediment deposited by slope wash and soil creep on moderate slopes and in shallow depressions; locally includes some subrounded to rounded, recycled lacustrine gravel below the Bonneville shoreline; estimated thickness 0 to 20 feet (0-6 m)

-Eolian Deposits
+Eolian deposits